jerelmiller/redwoodjs-conf-2023-workshop/00-setup/README.md

    yarn rw prisma db seed
    ```

-   > NOTE: If you'd like to customize the user or device information for the workshop, see the [workshop config](#workshop-config) section for more information.
-This should be done before running seeds.
+   > NOTE: If you'd like to customize the user or device information for the workshop, see the [workshop customization](#customize-your-workshop-app) section for more information.

 6. Start the app